synopsys-sig/synopsys-action/README.md

           # Synopsys Bridge software
           # The default is either /{user_home}/synopsys-bridge or in linux /usr/synopsys-bridge
           #synopsys_bridge_path: "/path_to_bridge_executable"

-          # Optional parameter, but usually specified - the location of the Synopsys Bridge software
-          # The Synopsys Bridge software distribution is platform specific - this must match the host OS
-          # of your runner.
-For example in this case, we are using the latest version for Linux.
-          bridge_download_url: ${{ env.LINUX_BRIDGE_URL }}
         env:
           LINUX_BRIDGE_URL: "https://sig-repo.synopsys.com/artifactory/bds-integrations-release/com/synopsys/integration/synopsys-action/0.1.72/ci-package-0.1.72-linux64.zip"
 ```